lizzybrooks/code-based-art/week2/tutorials/Response.md

 ## Week 2: Responsive drawing in Processing

 1. Code that responds to input from the mouse, keyboard, and other devices has to run continuously.
+To make this happen, place the lines that update inside de draw() function.

 2.